claudiogiu/LoRA-SLM-Text-To-SQL/README.md

 **2.** **Create the Data Directory**
    - Before running the pipeline, create a `data/` folder in the project root.
-   - Inside `data/`, place the original WikiSQL dataset files obtained from the official distribution.
+   - Inside `data/`, store the original WikiSQL dataset files obtained from the official distribution.

 **3.** **Execute the Pipeline with Makefile**